mthrok/roomba_500driver_meiji/README.md

 1. Start your ROS system (`roscore`).
 2. Connect your computer and roomba with serial cable.
 3. Execute `rosrun roomba_500driver_meiji roomba_500driver_meiji`.
 Status message will be shown.

+# Note
+You can use this repository (together with [roomba_teleop_meiji](https://github.com/mthrok/roomba_teleop_meiji)) to control not only roomba 500 series but also roomba 600 series and iRobot Create 2.
+The API, however is not updated, and which means only functionalities common to both 500 series and 600 series are currently available.

+For the difference of 500 series and 600 series, please refer to the Appendix of [iRobot® Create® 2 Open Interface (OI)](http://www.irobot.com/~/media/MainSite/PDFs/About/STEM/Create/create_2_Open_Interface_Spec.pdf)